This text aims to provide you with an introduction on how to play and win in a loose Omaha Hi-Lo game.

 - Calling on the flop with only a high draw when the flop comes with two low cards.

-Starting hand guide for Limit Omaha Hi-Lo (full table, 8-10 players)
+Starting Hands for Limit Omaha Hi-Lo (full table)

 The best starting hands in Omaha Hi-Lo are A-A-2-3 double-suited followed by A-A-2-4 double-suited.
 This kind of hand is very strong because it can be played for both high and low, which gives it great scoop potential.
 Of course, being suited or (even better) double-suited adds value to every hand.